mnot/I-D/http-key/draft.md

 Key: Bar;div=5
 ~~~

-indicates that the "Bar" header's field value should be segmented into groups of 5.
+indicates that the "Bar" header's field value should be partitioned into groups of 5.
 Thus, the
 following field values would be considered the same (because, divided by 5, they all result in 1):

 ~~~